First section of 9/11 Trail is complete

-Garrettt – An abandoned rail bed in this small borough of Somerset County has become the first section of trail – just a mile and a half – completed specifically for a thoroughfare that will someday connect 9/11 memorials in Shanksville, New York and Washington D.C.
+GARRETT – An abandoned rail bed in this small borough of Somerset County has become the first section of trail – just a mile and a half – completed specifically for a thoroughfare that will someday connect 9/11 memorials in Shanksville, New York and Washington, D.C.

 Many more miles of trail must be built to connect the Great Allegheny Passage to the Flight 93 National Memorial in Shanksville, let alone connect all 1,300 miles from Somerset to New York to the Pentagon.